xaviervalarino/portfolio/src/case-studies/botanic.md

 ![Excerpts from the conversation guidelines and design recommendations](../assets/img/botanic-guidelines-and-recommendations.png)
 </div>

----

-### Interaction design
-The interaction flow was designed to lead users towards course material and pre-canned exercises.
-After completing the course the user would fill out a worksheet as part of the `TestPost` module, which would be compared against the affect data recorded by the system and converted into a baseline number.
-This data was then graphed in the "Progress" view so that user's could visualize their improvement.

 <div class="bkg:grey pano img-height:unset">
 ![](../assets/img/botanic-high-level-user-flow.png)
 <div class="padding-stack">
 ![System state flow diagram showing conversational flow through the MVP](../assets/img/botanic-state-flow-diagram.png)
 </div>
 </div>

+### Interaction design
+The interaction flow was designed to lead users towards course material and pre-canned exercises.
+After completing a course the user would participate in a short question and answer module modeled after the worksheets (T.6 Content Q&A _Worksheet_) and a post check-in (T.7 TestPost).
+Answers would be compared against other sentiment data recorded by the system and converted into a baseline number.
+This data was then graphed in the "Progress" view so that user's could visualize their improvement.

 </section>